elBiliardo/shopno/README.md

 This is my own Pet Project called SHOPNO
-It was created to show my skills in Front-End Development
+It was created to show my skills in Front-End Development You can visit it at the link [SHOPNO](https://elbiliardo.github.io/shopno/)

 ## Technologies used: